Picking the right course and uni for you

 Choosing a course – questions to ask, and things to think about

-It’ll need to hold your interest for the next three or four years, so be honest with yourself – does the subject inspire and excite you?
+The course you choose to study will need to hold your interest for the next three or four years, so be honest with yourself – does the subject inspire and excite you?
 What else is there to learn, and where could it take you?
 Excelling at a subject and caring about it aren’t always the same thing – you’ll work better and harder on a course that you love.

 Thinking of something new?

-It might open up a new career path – maybe it’s just a passion that you’ve always had.
+It might open up a new career path – maybe it’s a passion you’ve always had.
 Whatever the reasons, make sure they’re the right ones for you.
 Do your research – understand what’s involved in studying that subject at university.
 At degree level, every subject has theoretical modules and classroom time, so it won’t all be hands-on learning.

 Research your course details